lorenzonotaro/lncpu/lnc/readme.md

 - `%ifdef <identifier> ... %endif`

     If the given identifier is defined, the code following this directive will be included in the output.
 Otherwise, it will be ignored.

 - `%ifndef <identifier> ... %endif`

     If the given identifier is not defined, the code following this directive will be included in the output.
 Otherwise, it will be ignored.

+- `%ifdef SECTION <section> ... %endif`

+    If a section with the given name exists, the code following this directive will be included in the output.
+Otherwise, it will be ignored.

+- `%ifndef SECTION <section> ... %endif`

+    If a section with the given name does not exist, the code following this directive will be included in the output.
+Otherwise, it will be ignored.

 - `%include "<filename>"`